Food from Oman Food from Oman

 Roz Bel Laban: Similar to rice pudding, Roz Bel Laban is a creamy dessert made with rice, milk, sugar, and fragrant cardamom.
 It is often garnished with chopped pistachios, almonds, or rose petals, adding a lovely nutty and floral touch.

-Food from Oman: Savor the Best of Omani Cuisine Date filled Maamoul
+Food from Oman Date filled Maamoul

 Maamoul: Although Maamoul has its origins in the Middle East, it has become a favorite in Omani cuisine.
 These filled cookies are made from a mixture of semolina, butter, and various fillings like dates, nuts, or figs. They are often shaped into intricate molds and dusted with powdered sugar, creating a delectable and crumbly treat.